microsoft/autogen/README.md

 ## What is FLAML
-FLAML is a lightweight Python library for efficient automation of machine learning, including selection of models, hyperparameters, and other tunable choices of an application (e.g., inference hyperparameters for foundation models, configurations in MLOps/LMOps workflows, pipelines, mathematical/statistical models, algorithms, computing experiments, software configurations).
+FLAML is a lightweight Python library for efficient automation of machine learning and AI operations, including selection of models, hyperparameters, and other tunable choices of an application (e.g., inference hyperparameters for foundation models, configurations in MLOps/LMOps workflows, pipelines, mathematical/statistical models, algorithms, computing experiments, software configurations).

-* For foundation models like the GPT series, it automates the experimentation and optimization of their inference performance to maximize the effectiveness for downstream applications and minimize the inference cost.
+* For foundation models like the GPT series and AI agents based on them, it automates the experimentation and optimization of their performance to maximize the effectiveness for applications and minimize the inference cost.
 * For common machine learning tasks like classification and regression, it quickly finds quality models for user-provided data with low computational resources.
 * It is easy to customize or extend.
 Users can find their desired customizability from a smooth range: minimal customization (computational resource budget), medium customization (e.g., scikit-style learner, search space and metric), or full customization (arbitrary training/inference/evaluation code).
 * It supports fast automatic tuning, capable of handling complex constraints/guidance/early stopping.
 FLAML is powered by a [cost-effective